KenYu910645/KenYu910645.github.io/_projects/project_amr.md

     </div>
 </div>
 <div class="caption">
-    Markers that we installed on the roof of the hotel
+    Fiducial markers we installed on the roof of the hotel
 </div>

-## Navigation
+## Approach - Robot Navigation

 Our navigation algorithm comprises two levels of control: global planners and local planners.
-The global planner designs a static path from the starting point to the goal, outlining a general route for the robot.
-However, due to dynamic obstacles like people and cleaning carts encountered during navigation, a more flexible approach is needed.
+The global planner designs a static path from current position to the goal, outlining a general route for the robot.
+However, due to dynamic obstacles encountered during navigation, a more flexible approach is needed.
 This is where the local planner comes in.
 It considers LiDAR data to dynamically avoid obstacles in real-time while adhering to the global path.

 For the global planner, we employ an A* algorithm, akin to Dijkstra's but with added heuristic evaluation for improved efficiency.
 The local planner uses two algorithms: the Dynamic Window Approach (DWA) and a Full State Controller.
 DWA simulates and evaluates various speed and control commands based on safety, kinematic information, and collision risk.
 However, DWA alone is insufficient for precise maneuvers such as entering and exiting elevators.
-For these scenarios, we use the Full State Controller, a goal-pursuing motor controller, ensuring safe and accurate elevator navigation.
+For these scenarios, we use the Full State Controller, a low level goal-pursuing motor controller, ensuring safe and accurate elevator navigation.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">